Meet Our Testing Team

 How Is the Brooklyn Bedding Bloom Hybrid Constructed?

-The mattress has a 3-inch comfort layer of blended Talalay latex.
+The mattress has a comfort layer of blended Talalay latex.
 Although latex is generally more responsive than memory foam or polyfoam, the Bloom’s comfort layer contours more closely to the sleeper’s body than layers found in other latex hybrids.
 The result for most sleepers is a balance between “sleeping on” and “sleeping in” the mattress.
+The 11-inch Bloom Hybrid has a 1.5-inch latex layer, while this layer measures 3 inches thick for the 14-inch model.

 The latex is ventilated, which helps promote steady airflow through the interior and keep the mattress cool.
 Latex is also more durable than foams and other materials used in mattress layers.
 For this reason, the mattress has a longer-than-average expected lifespan.
 Read more about these qualities in our ‘Durability’ and ‘Temperature Neutrality’ ratings breakdowns below.

 Like other hybrids, the Bloom’s support core consists of pocketed coils.
-These coils, which measure 8 inches thick, help stabilize the bed and maintain even support for sleepers.
+These coils help stabilize the bed and maintain even support for sleepers.
 They also bolster the edges and minimize sinkage when people sit along the perimeter, preventing feelings of “roll-off” for sleepers.
+The 11-inch Bloom Hybrid features coils measuring 6 inches thick, and the 14-inch model has 8-inch coils.

 A 1-inch layer of high-density polyfoam lies beneath the coils.
 This base component provides extra reinforcement for the coil layer.

-The Bloom Hybrid has a 12-inch profile, which is considered above-average.
-The bed’s height allows space for a deep latex comfort layer without sacrificing a thick coil system and reinforcing base layer.
+The Bloom Hybrid is available in an 11-inch profile, which is considered average, and a 14-inch profile, which is considered above average.
+Both heights allow space for a deep latex comfort layer without sacrificing a thick coil system and reinforcing base layer.
 The result is exceptional support for all sleepers, particularly heavyweight individuals.

 1″ HD Polyfoam